 Wrestling is considered to be one of the oldest forms of martial arts.
 Numerous wrestling styles are still practiced in different parts of India.

-Benefits of Martial Arts
+Benefits of Martial Arts for Children

 - Respect: Students are taught to respect their teachers, opponents and themselves.
 They learn to treat and respect others in a way they would expect to be treated.